A Royal Affair

-A Royal Affair (En kongelig affære) is a 2012 drama film directed by Nikolaj Arcel, starring Mads Mikkelsen, Alicia Vikander and Mikkel Følsgaard.
-The story is set in the 18th century, at the court of the mentally ill King Christian VII of Denmark, and focuses on the romance between his wife, Caroline Matilda of Great Britain, and the royal physician Johann Friedrich Struensee.
+A Royal Affair (En kongelig affære) is a 2012 drama film directed by Nikolaj Arcel, starring Mads Mikkelsen, Alicia Vikander and Mikkel Boe Følsgaard.
+The story is set in the 18th century, at the court of the mentally ill King Christian VII of Denmark-Norway, and focuses on the romance between his wife, Caroline Matilda of Great Britain, and the royal physician Johann Friedrich Struensee.

 The film received two Silver Bears at the 62nd Berlin International Film Festival, and was nominated for the Academy Award for Best Foreign Language Film at the 85th Academy Awards.
 It was also nominated for the Best Foreign Language Film award at the 70th Golden Globe Awards.

 Plot

 Princess Caroline Matilda of Great Britain is shown writing a letter to her children in which she professes to tell them the truth.
 In flashback, Caroline talks of England, as she was about to leave to marry Christian VII of Denmark.
 She is passionate about the arts and education, but when she arrives in Denmark she is told that many of her books are banned by the state.
 Christian is mentally ill and Caroline is unhappy in the marriage.
 She is soon pregnant with a son (Frederick VI of Denmark), but the couple grow far apart and the king stops visiting her bedroom.

 The German doctor Johann Friedrich Struensee is recruited to work as the king's personal physician.
 Struensee is a man of the Enlightenment, greatly influenced by the writings of Jean-Jacques Rousseau.
 He keeps this secret from the state, who welcome him because his father is a well-known priest.
 King Christian takes a strong liking to Struensee and he becomes a close friend and confidant.
 When Struensee manages to inoculate Prince Frederick against a smallpox epidemic, he becomes greatly respected in the court.
 Christian has very little influence in the Privy Council, and the laws of the country are mostly decided by statesmen, but Struensee tells the king that he can have more power by "acting".
 The doctor begins writing speeches for the king which advocate his own progressive views, and several reforms are passed in Denmark.